whiskyechobravo/kerko/docs/guides.md

 However, a standard method consists in adding a `Sitemap` directive to a `robots.txt` file served at the root of your site, to tell web crawlers where to find your sitemap.
-For example, you would add the following line to `robots.txt`:
+For example, one might add the following line to `robots.txt`:

 ```